Compare any two graphics cards:

 Intro

-Compare all of that to the Radeon HD 4850 X2 1GB, which uses a 55 nm design.
-AMD has clocked the core frequency at 625 MHz.
-The GDDR3 RAM is set to run at a frequency of 993 MHz on this specific card.
+Compare those specifications to the Radeon HD 4850 X2 1GB, which uses a 55 nm design.
+AMD has set the core speed at 625 MHz.
+The GDDR3 memory runs at a speed of 993 MHz on this specific card.
 It features 800(160x5) SPUs along with 40 Texture Address Units and 16 ROPs.

 Display Graphs